The Northeast Materials Database for Magnetic Materials: Results

-The plots between the predicted and actual Curie temperature for test set of balanced dataset are shown in Figures \ref{fig:curie_RF_balance}, \ref{fig:curie_ENN_balance}, and \ref{fig:curie_xgb_balance}.
-This model based on the balanced dataset has better performance than that on the original dataset, as shown in \ref{fig:curie_RF_original}, \ref{fig:curie_ENN_original}, and \ref{fig:curie_xgb_original}.
-In the region where the Curie temperature is greater than 500K in the original dataset, all three models underestimated the Curie temperature.
+The plots between the predicted and actual Curie temperature for the test set of the balanced dataset are shown in Figures 4d, 4e, and 4f.
+In addition, the plots include prediction error bars (±1$\sigma$) derived from the model ensembles, providing visual estimates of confidence intervals for each prediction.
+This model based on the balanced dataset has better performance than that on the original dataset, as shown in Figures 4a, 4b, and 4c.
+In the region where the Curie temperature is greater than 500~K in the original dataset, all three models underestimated the Curie temperature.
 This suggests the necessity of expanding the database by adding higher Curie temperature data points in the future.

 To further assess the model’s predictive accuracy, we conducted an error analysis using the absolute error plots.
-Figure \ref{fig:mae_curie_rf}, \ref{fig:mae_curie_ENN}, and \ref{fig:mae_curie_xgb} presents these plots for all three models across balanced dataset.
+Figures 4g, 4h, and 4i presents these plots for all three models across balanced dataset.
 We fitted an exponential curve to each error distribution to characterize the error pattern.
-In XGBoost and ENN, 63\% of the test data have an absolute error of less than 50K, whereas in RF model, this proportion is 55\%.
+In XGBoost and ENN, 70\% of the test data have an absolute error of less than 50K, whereas in RF model, this proportion is 62\%.

-To make the model more understandable we calculated the feature importance by calculating the correlation between the features and the target.
-Figure \ref{fig:feture_imp_curie_rf}, \ref{feture_imp_curie_ENN}, and \ref{feture_imp_curie_xgb} shows the feature importance of top 20 features.
-In all three models, the proportion of Fe atom, magnetic element proportion, rare element proportion, average atomic magnetic moment, and proportion of Co atom are the top predictors.